GaloisInc/daedalus/docs-src/source/tutorial/ppm-breakdown-comb.rst

     def P = $['A'] | (^ 'B')

-``P`` is now ambiguous on inputs that start with ``'A'``, since it can consume either one or zero bytes - remember, DaeDaLus parsers in general only need to match a prefix of the input to succeed.
+``P`` is now ambiguous on inputs that start with ``'A'``, since it can consume either one or zero bytes.
+Remember, DaeDaLus parsers in general only need to match a prefix of the input to succeed.

 There are many grammars that have intentional ambiguities, and this unbiased